Sourness is one of the basic flavors we perceive, and is caused by

 cider vinegars are made in France and Italy.

-but the FDA may object to that version here as Macaranga are spurges,
+(Macaranga), but the FDA may object to that version here as

 Black Rice Vinegar [Brown Rice Vinegar, Chinkiang Vinegar, Chekiang vinegar, Chenkong vinegar, Zhejiang vinegar] is particularly popular in southern China.
 Brands made in Chinkiang (Zhejiang) province are considered the best.
 Like Balsamic it is dark and has a deep flavor, but the taste is very different.
 Black vinegar is often used as a dipping sauce.
 Gold Plum is often recommended as the best brand of Chinkiang and is the one I use.
 Ingredients: glutinous rice and salt.